act-rules/act-rules.github.io/_rules/explicit-SVG-image-has-name-7d6734.md

 #### Failed Example 3

-The `svg` element has an explicit role of `img`, is included in the accessibility tree, but the `title` element is empty.
+The `svg` element has an explicit role of `img`, is included in the accessibility tree, but it has no accessible name because the `title` element is empty.

 ```html
 <p>How many circles are there?</p>